beaker/docs/docs/concept/workspaces.md

 # Beaker Workspaces

-Workspaces organize datasets, experiments, and groups so you can share them across the company or around the world.
-A key quality of workspaces is that all resources in a workspace share the same permissions.
-For example, you may set up a workspace so all its contents are accessible across the company, private to just you, or available across the internet.
+Workspaces organize datasets, experiments, and groups so you can share them with colleagues or the world.
+All of a workspace's contents share the same permissions.
+For example, you may set up a workspace so all its contents are accessible across the company, private to just you, or made public to support a published paper.

 You may want to use workspaces to organize the work related to a particular paper submission, for example, or perhaps create a set of datasets to share among your colleagues.